 Rural Policy Learning Commons

-The Rural Policy Learning Commons (RPLC) is a 7-year Partnership project established in 2014 to enhance Canadian prosperity by: (i) identifying and analyzing policy options relevant to rural and northern places, (ii) evaluating these options in the context of national and international policy innovations, and (iii) building leadership capacity among rural and northern researchers, policy-makers, and practitioners.
-This year CRRF and RPLC established an Alliance Committee dedicated to collaborative initiatives and establishing legacy projects.
-Further information on the Rural Policy Learning Commons can be found at http://rplc-capr.ca.
+The Rural Policy Learning Commons (RPLC) was a 7-year Partnership project established in 2014 to enhance Canadian prosperity by: (i) identifying and analyzing policy options relevant to rural and northern places, (ii) evaluating these options in the context of national and international policy innovations, and (iii) building leadership capacity among rural and northern researchers, policy-makers, and practitioners.
+Upon its completion, CRRF and the RPLC established an Alliance Committee dedicated to collaborative initiatives and establishing legacy projects.
+Further information on the Rural Policy Learning Commons can be found via https://rplcarchive.ca.

 Sustainability of Rural Non-Profit Organizations